Katia-Toboleva/react-redux-weather-app/README.md

 The app provides you with current weather in any location around the globe.
 It shows the temperature and weather conditions in the searched location.
 You can also switch between °C and °F. The background of the app changes according to the weather conditions.

 ### Technologies:
-React-Redux, Redux state management, React, JavaScript, APIs, Async promises and fetch, Lifecycle events, SCSS and CSS modules, CSS Animation.
+React-Redux, Redux state management, React, JavaScript, APIs, Async promises and fetch, Lifecycle events, SCSS and CSS modules, CSS Animation, Webpack, Babel, Eslint, Stylelint.

 ### Demo:
 1. Getting started